pennmem/brain_viz/README.md

 ## Running
-The easiest way to build a new visualization is through the web application: http://rhino2.psych.upenn.edu:8080/brain/build
+The easiest way to build a new visualization is through the [web application](http://rhino2.psych.upenn.edu:8080/brain/build).
 However, this option requires that the user be located on the UPenn network and have been provided login credentials for trigger brain visualization builds.

 If all dependencies are successfully installed, the pipeline can be triggered using the luigi CLI.
 For example, to trigger building a 3D localization visualization for R1001P, you would execute the following from the same directory as the README: